A/B Testing Advanced

 What is the difference between A/B testing and multivariate testing?

 A/B testing compares two or more complete page variants — you change whatever you want and compare the whole experience.
-Multivariate testing (MVT) tests multiple elements simultaneously within a single page, measuring all combinations.
-Example: if you test 2 headlines × 2 images × 2 CTA buttons, you have 8 combinations.
-A/B testing tells you which version wins; multivariate testing tells you which combination of elements wins and which elements have the most impact individually.
+Multivariate testing (MVT) tests multiple elements simultaneously within a single page template, measuring all combinations.
+Example: testing 2 headlines × 2 images × 2 CTA buttons = 8 combinations.
+A/B testing tells you which version wins overall.
+MVT tells you which combination of specific elements wins and which individual elements have the most impact.
+MVT is more complex to set up, requires substantially more traffic, and takes much longer to reach significance.

 When should you use multivariate testing instead of A/B testing?

-Use multivariate testing when: (1) you have very high traffic (50,000+ monthly visitors minimum — MVT requires much larger sample sizes), (2) you want to understand element interaction effects — does headline A work better with image B?, (3) you've already validated the page concept with A/B tests and want to optimise specific elements.
+Use multivariate testing when: (1) you have very high traffic (50,000+ monthly visitors to the test page minimum), (2) you want to understand element interaction effects — does headline A work better with image B than with image A?, (3) you've already validated the page concept with A/B tests and want to optimize specific elements, (4) you have a tool that supports full-factorial design.
 Don't use MVT for low-traffic sites, first-time page tests, or when you need results quickly.
-A/B testing is almost always the right starting point.
+A/B testing is the right tool for 90%+ of conversion testing scenarios.

 How much traffic do you need for multivariate testing?

-As a rough guide, multiply the traffic required for a standard A/B test by the number of combinations you're testing.
-An 8-combination MVT (2 headlines × 2 images × 2 CTAs) needs approximately 8x the traffic of an equivalent A/B test to reach statistical significance in the same timeframe.
-Most tools recommend a minimum of 100 conversions per combination per week.
-At typical e-commerce conversion rates (2–3%), that requires roughly 3,000–5,000 visitors per combination per week — meaning 24,000–40,000 weekly visitors minimum for an 8-way MVT.
+As a guideline, multiply the traffic required for a standard A/B test by the number of combinations you're testing.
+An 8-combination MVT (2 headlines × 2 images × 2 CTAs) needs approximately 8× the traffic of an equivalent A/B test to reach statistical significance in the same timeframe.
+Most platforms recommend a minimum of 100 conversions per combination per week.
+At a 2–3% conversion rate, that's approximately 3,000–5,000 visitors per combination per week — meaning 24,000–40,000 weekly visitors minimum for an 8-way MVT.